-Our skin naturally exfoliates dead cells every day, but over time—primarily as a result of age and unprotected sun exposure—this shedding process slows, and may stop altogether.
-The not-too-pretty results include dull, dry, or flaky skin; clogged, enlarged pores; bumps, wrinkles, loss of firmness, and uneven skin tone.
+Our skin naturally exfoliates dead cells every day, but over time—primarily as a result of age and unprotected sun exposure—this shedding process slows and may stop altogether.
+This results in dull, dry, or flaky skin; clogged, enlarged pores; bumps, wrinkles, loss of firmness, and uneven skin tone.

 How AHAs and BHA are Similar

 AHAs (alpha hydroxy acids, e.g. glycolic and lactic acids) and BHA (beta hydroxy/salicylic acid) both act to “unglue” the bonds holding dull, dead skin on the surface.
 Once those bonds are broken—gently and evenly—skin naturally sheds its spent cells.
 So, although you won’t actually see your skin exfoliating, you’ll soon see (and feel) the smoother, younger-looking skin.

 To work effectively, AHA and BHA exfoliants must be formulated within a narrow pH range, between 3 and 4.
 Paula’s Choice Skincare is aware of the research around this issue, so all of our AHA and BHA exfoliants are formulated to be as effective, and as gentle, as possible.
 As with every Paula’s Choice product, our chemical exfoliants are fragrance-free plus each contains unique blends of skin-soothing ingredients.

 - diminish the look of lines and wrinkles

 - make skin look and feel firmer